ZaninAndrea/functional-programming-tutorial/markdowns/functors.md

 **Any type that has a map function is a functor.**

 You should have understood the concept of map by now, but if you a real nitpicker, you will now ask "How do we define map?".
-One of the best definitions is given by [haskell's functor laws](https://wiki.haskell.org/Functor); for the interested people, I will translate them into JavaScript:
+One of the best definitions is given by [haskell's functor laws](https://wiki.haskell.org/Functor); for those of you who are interested, I will translate them into JavaScript:

 ```
 // identity